scipy-conference/scipy_proceedings/papers/valentina_staneva/main.md

 ## Motivation
 Acoustic fisheries surveys and ocean observing systems collect terabytes of echosounder (water column sonar) data that require custom processing pipelines to obtain the distributions and abundance of fish and zooplankton in the ocean [@ncei_story_map].
-The data are collected by sending an acoustic signal into the ocean which then scatters from objects and the returning “echo” is recorded.
-Although data usually have similar dimensions: range, time, location, andfrequency, and can be stored into multi-dimensional arrays, the exact format varies based on the data collection scheme and the exact instrument used.
+The data are collected by sending an acoustic signal into the ocean which scatters from objects in the water column and the returning “echo” is recorded.
+Although data usually have similar dimensions: range, time, location, and frequency, and can be stored into multi-dimensional arrays, the exact format varies based on the data collection scheme and the exact instrument used.
 Fisheries ship surveys, for example, follow pre-defined paths and can span several months ([Figure %s ](fig:data_collection) top-left).
 Ocean moorings, on the other hand, have instruments at fixed locations and can collect data 24/7 for several years (when wired) ([Figure %s ](#fig:data_collection) bottom).
 Unmanned Surface Vehicles (USVs) (e.g. Saildrone[@saildrone], DriX[@drix], [Figure %s ](fig:data_collection) top-right) can autonomously collect echosounder data over large spatial regions.
-Despite that in all these scenarios data are usually collected with the same type of instruments, and some of the initial processing steps are similar, the combination of research needs, data volume, and available computational infrastructure demand different workflows.
+Despite that in all these scenarios data are usually collected with the same type of instruments, and there is an overlap between the intial processing procedures, the combination of research needs, data volume, and available computational infrastructure demand different data workflows, which are not trivial to adapt to new scenarios.

 :::{figure} data_collection.png